karlapozzi/affirmation-phrase-game-show-app/README.md

-A Game Show App
+# A Game Show App
- My fourth Treehouse Techdegree project: A game in which a player tries to guess letters in a hidden phrase.
+ My fourth Treehouse Techdegree project: A "find an affirmation" game in which a player tries to guess letters in a hidden phrase/affirmation.
 If they guess all the letters in the phrase, with five or less misses, they win.
 If they guess incorrect letters five times, they've lost the game.

  I am going for an exceeds expectations grade, so my game includes some custom styles and works with keyboard key presses (not just clicks on the game keyboard).
 My custom styles are:
  - Changing the game name to "Find An Affirmation"